Atharva-Parkar/Titanic-Survival-Analysis-Using-R-Programming/README.md

 * Visualize trends through captivating charts and plots.
 * Unearth the stories hidden within the Titanic's data, revealing patterns that shaped destinies.

+## How to work on the project?
+** Coming soon...... **

+## Find a bug?

+If you encounter any issues or wish to suggest improvements for this project, kindly submit an issue using the "Issues" tab above.
+In case you'd like to contribute a fix, please submit a pull request (PR) and reference the corresponding issue you created.